Dariush-Cyrus/Dariush-Cyrus.github.io/content/courses/Quantum-Field-Theory/_index.md

 <!--more-->

-This course provides a brief introduction to creating and editing your site with Hugo Blox.
-For full documentation, refer to the [Hugo Blox Documentation](https://docs.hugoblox.com/).
+Completed with Pass with Distinction (VG) at Umeå University, covering the fundamental interactions of particles and fields [Hugo Blox Documentation](https://docs.hugoblox.com/).

 ## Next